-We are talking about the top 10 best-selling classic books you must read - recommendations 2021.
+We are talking about the top 10 best-selling classic books you must read in 2022.
 Books are one of the best ways for humans to absorb knowledge and expand their horizons.

 The best way to improve our self-cultivation is to read books.
 Not only can we absorb more knowledge, but good books will also change our thinking.